BestMarkStevenson/Python-Dragon-Open-Source-Chess-Engine/README.md

 For Builders

 This project is open source under the MIT License.
 Feel free to explore, modify, and contribute to enhance the AI, refine the UI, or add new features.
 Your contributions are welcome!

+You can also find a website version here: https://dragon-chess-engine-v7.netlify.app/